functorz-tech/momen_doc/data/api.md

 ## Add API

-Open the "API" at the top left of the Editor and "Add."
+Open the "API" at the top left of the Editor and click "Add".

 ![](../.gitbook/assets/data/data_api0.png)